benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - But even when you have the stack down, there are still more "opportunities" for decisions
 - Do you always use component classes or use stateless functions until you need state?
+- _Other decisions_
-- Can be a "pro" because you can look at the team and make decisiosn based on the skillset
+- Can be a "pro" because you can look at the team and make decisions based on the skillset
-- Why you can from one team to another doing React and it'll be done completely differently
+- This is how you can from one team to another doing React and it'll be done completely differently
 - Especially with React 16

 /////